jjcoronal/portf0lio/page8.md

 Timber construction in Mexico sits at a difficult intersection: digitally sophisticated design tools on one side, unskilled labor and limited construction literacy on the other.
 This project worked inside that gap.

 Working within a parametric design framework, the project developed an iterative digital definition that allowed multiple structural and aesthetic configurations to be evaluated against feasibility constraints and presented directly to the client.
-The definition was not an end product — it was a shared decision-making tool.
+The definition functioned as a shared decision-making tool.

 ![image](assets/img/casa-estudio/240925_PF_MADE_115.png)